-- 1The end of something which is furthest from the front or the working end: the back end of the car swung roundMore example sentences
+- 1The end of something that is farthest from the front or the working end: the back end of the car swung aroundMore example sentences

 - All its windows were blown out and it's front and back ends showed clear impact damage.

 - It's hard to see the front end and the back end for parking.

 - The front and back ends of the lifeboat had been blown away, and another man was clinging to the side of it.

 - 1.1chiefly British The latter part of a period of time or process: the book takes us up to the back end of last yearMore example sentences

 - Something we didn't find tedious, however, was the interview broadcast at the back end of last year.

 - The feel-good-factor that started at the back end of last season has rolled on through the summer leaving fans contemplating their most successful campaign in years.

 - They have come on quite strong at the back end of the season and this will be a tough game.